Santosh8055/map-clusters/README.md

 ## Reset button

 Notice that there is a reset button on the top.
-If you click on that button to reset the map into default coordinates and default zoom
+If you click on that button the map resets into default coordinates and default zoom